sengeezer/flussmaur/README.md

 ### Build Errors on Vercel

 Check that all dependencies are properly installed and environment variables are configured in your Vercel dashboard.

-## Legacy Electron Version

-The original Electron-based version is available in the `electron-legacy` branch.
-The modern web-based version provides better performance and deployment options.

 ## Credits